unicamp-dl/PTT5/README.md

 Marcos Piau\
 Diedre Carmo

-# Como usar o PTT5:
+# How to use PTT5:

-Download dos pesos PTT5:
+Weight downloads:

 | **Tamanho** | **Vocab** | **Epoch** | **Link** |
 | ---         | ---       | ---       | ---      |